Saad Mohammad Abrar

 Introduction

-Hi, I am Saad!
-I am a Ph.D. candidate in Computer Science at the University of Maryland, College Park, working under the supervision of Dr. Vanessa Frias-Martinez in the Urban Computing Lab.
-My dissertation focuses on Auditing the accuracy and fairness of COVID-19 forecasting and modeling tasks with mobility and contextual data, where I develop frameworks to evaluate prediction models and mobility datasets for potential biases and performance disparities across different social determinants.
-Through my research, I aim to ensure that data-driven urban computing applications serve all communities equitably while maintaining high predictive performance, ultimately contributing to more fair and effective public health and economic policy decisions.
+My dissertation focuses on “Auditing the accuracy and fairness of COVID-19 forecasting and modeling tasks with mobility and contextual data”, where I develop frameworks to evaluate prediction models and mobility datasets for potential biases and performance disparities across different social determinants.
+Through my research, I aim to ensure that data-driven urban computing applications serve all communities equitably while maintaining high predictive performance.
+My research has led to 13 peer-reviewed publications (7 journal articles, 2 conference papers, 4 workshop papers) in venues such as PLOS One, EMNLP, International Journal of Social Research Methodology, ACM SIGSPATIAL, Computers Environment and Urban Systems, ACM JCSS, EPJ Data Science.

 I completed my M.S. in Computer Science from UMD (2023) and my BSc in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET) in 2017.
-My research has led to several peer-reviewed publications in venues such as PLOS One, Computers Environment and Urban Systems, ACM JCSS, EPJ Data Science.
-I am particularly interested in developing fair and interpretable models that can drive decision-making in high-stakes settings like public health and urban applications, while ensuring equitable outcomes across different communities.

-News
+Recent News

-- [February 2025] Paper on auditing fairness of US COVID-19 Forecast Hub models accepted at PLOS One.
+- [February 2025] Paper on Auditing fairness of US COVID-19 Forecast Hub models accepted at PLOS One.

 - [October 2024] Presented our work on Disparate recovery trajectories of small business restaurants across USA at NetMob 2024